 Today I’m going to review the SEO PowerSuite tools for our readership.
 I will go through all tools from the suite showing the good and bad of each other.
-I’ve been using this SEO software tool for over six years already, almost every day.
+I’ve used this SEO software tool for over six years, almost every day.
 That’s how I know all the hidden gems of it.Don’t have time to read the entire review?
 Grab the Free version of SEO Power Suite.
 You will thank me later.

 What is SEO PowerSuite

 There are four tools in the SEO PowerSuite.
 These four tools cover every aspect of SEO — keywords, rankings, backlinks, on-page and content data, mobile SEO, social media, analytics, and reports.